sammyd/iOS8-day-by-day-book/manuscript/17-live-rendering.md

 # Day 17 :: Live Rendering in Interface Builder

-Custom views are a great way of both splitting up your code as a nod towards software design best practices, but also allowing the creation of resusable components.
+Custom views are a great way of both splitting up your code as a nod towards software design best practices, but also allowing the creation of reusable components.
 I've talked about this concept a lot in terms of building custom UI Controls - in fact I've given a fair few [talks](http://iwantmyreal.name/blog/2013/09/18/the-art-of-custom-ui-controls/)